Resource monitoring and Reports

 After the Job finished / Reports

-To get resource usage information about your job after it finished, you can use the tool reportseff.
+To get resource efficiency information about your job after it finished, you can use the tool reportseff.
 This tools queries Slurm to get your allocated resources and compares it to the actually used resources (as reported by Slurm).
 You can get all information reportseff uses to create reports by manually using sacct, it just collates them in a nice fashion.

 This can give you a great overview about your usage: Did I make use of all my cores and all my memory?
 Was my time limit too long?